mull-project/mull/docs/tutorials/MakefileIntegration.rst

 Makefile Integration: OpenSSL
 =============================

-This tutorial demonstrates how integrate Mull into a custom Makefile-based build system.
+This tutorial demonstrates how to integrate Mull into a custom Makefile-based build system.

 We use OpenSSL as an example.